Skip to main content

 Timestamp from accredited Time Stamping Authority per IETF standard.

-When a receipt is created, CertNode immediately generates a cryptographic signature using HMAC-SHA256[3].
+When a receipt is created, CertNode immediately generates an integrity seal using HMAC-SHA256[3].
 This algorithm combines the receipt data with a secret key to produce a fixed-length 256-bit hash that:

 hash = SHA256(receipt_data)